zxiiro/zxiiro.github.io/docs/technical-skills.rst

 I have been writing and maintaining technical documentation for Open Source projects since 2008 both as an individual contributor as well as part of a team of docs writers.
-Duties including:
+Duties include:

 * Organizing and running docs team meetings
 * Reviewing documentation contributions